ORVal (Outdoor Recreation Valuation tool)

 Developer Organisation

-University of Exeter, with funding from Defra.
+The University of Exeter developed the tool with funding from Defra.